earthrise-media/divest/README.md

 # divest
-A simple web app to
+A simple web app to help consumers move their money out of banks that finance the climate crisis.